david-alade/david-alade.github.io/projects/wordguesser.md

 title: Word Guesser
 ---

- Flood it is a simple game that I wrote in in the spring of 2022 for my Fundamentals of Computer Science 2 class.
-It uses the java image library and it runs using the Khoury tester library function "big-bang".

-When a player clicks a cell of a certain color, all cells of that color that are connected to the "flooded" componenet at the top left of the board become flooded.
-The goal of the game is to flood the entire board with a single color within the given amount of moves.
+The following is a python implementation of a simple word guesser.
+I wrote this implementation as a part of my Networks class in the fall of 2022.
+This program simply sends guesses to a server through a socket, and the server responds with information of which letters are in the right spot for the guessed word.
+This information is used to narrow down the word to guess.
 ## Code

 ```python